Print

 What your EAP Can Do

-If you are concerned if you may be depressed, see your GP first.
-Instep can help by referring you to a professional in your area for assessment and treatment.
+If you are concerned about feeling depressed, see your GP first.
+Instep can help by referring you to a professional in your area for treatment and support.

 Other Community Help